 ABOUT THE XYREM LAWSUIT

 The complaint asserts that Jazz filed suits against drug manufactures who filed applications with the FDA to sell generic versions of Xyrem in order to maintain its exclusivity in the market.
-Jazz also entered into reverse-payment agreements with these would-be manufacturers, which compelled them to delay the entry of their generics from January 2018 to July 2023.
+Jazz also allegedly entered into reverse-payment agreements with these would-be manufacturers, which compelled them to delay the entry of their generics from January 2018 to July 2023.

-Jazz’s final attempt to deter potential competitors took advantage of Xyrem’s restricted distribution.
+According to the complaint, Jazz’s final attempt to deter potential competitors took advantage of Xyrem’s restricted distribution.
 Because the drug is made from a sodium salt of gamma-hydroxybutrate (GHB), which is a commonly known as a date-rape drug, the approval of Xyrem and any generic equivalents requires a risk management system in order to deter abuse.

-Jazz implemented a patented distribution plan that operated through a single pharmacy as part of this system with the objective of frustrating potential generic manufacturers’ efforts to obtain approval for their generics.
+Jazz implemented a patented distribution plan that operated through a single pharmacy as part of this system with the alleged objective of frustrating potential generic manufacturers’ efforts to obtain approval for their generics.

 TOP PHARMA LAW FIRM